TankEngine-ish/space_exploration_full_stack_app/README.md

 # Space Exploration Full Stack Application

-In this CRUD application
+In this full-stack CRUD application the tools I've used are: node/express, nodemon, cors, react, morgan logger middleware, Jest, SuperTest library, Postman

-Personal notes:
+## Personal notes:

 * Worth noting the three different package.json files.
 One for the client-side, one for the backend and one at the root of the folder.